So you have the skills to defend a network (and possibly hack it too).

 Top Skills to Include On Your Cyber Security Analyst Resume

-Cyber Security Analysts need both technical and soft skills to be the perfect fit for the role.
+Cyber Security Analysts need both technical and soft skills to be listed in your resume skills section.
 Recruiters are looking out for proof of this in your resume.

 Technical skills are the practical knowledge that you learned with your experience, training and education.
 This can include the programming languages you’re familiar with, your attack tools and techniques, and frameworks that you turn to.